spectrumlight/bonappeti/README.md

 Successful attempts will be output in `success.txt`

 ### `filter.py`
-Filters out number of ports when directly copied from Shodan
+Filters out number of ports when directly copied from Shodan.
 Example:
 `9944
 1